fair-acc/pulsed-power-ml/README.md

 --------------

 The code structure for this project should be quite simple, as it is a prototype.
-Hence, their should be one main.py file (located at src/main.py) which describes the pipeline we build.
+Hence, there should be one main.py file (located at src/main.py) which describes the pipeline we build.

 Luigi HowTo
 -----------